sereneliu/AoC-2022/README.md

 Some quick thoughts.
 I don't know any more algorithms & data structures than I did before, so my initial solutions are very similar to what I would have came up with that first year.
 On the other hand, I can get to the solution a bit quicker just because I've been a dev long enough now that I don't need to print every line to see what I'm doing.
 I did still add a print statement here or there for debugging.
 What took the most time in this first puzzle was simply lots of Googling how to do things in Python, b/c while I had a rough idea, I forgot the exact syntax for certain things.
 I also spent time exploring using an object instead of a dictionary, but found that was more complex than what I really needed for the first iteration.
 I'm positive my solution is not the most elegant and I will look at how others solved it in the morning.
 Not really sure why I'm attempting these puzzles close to midnight when I have no intention of speed running this.

+Morning update: yeah, even my dict was too complicated.
+I stored more data than I really needed and I could have done this more simply by just adding up the totals into a list and then sorting.
+I didn't know if part 2 needed knowledge of which elf or individual calories, not just the total.
+But next time, I should just refactor as needed and only store what I need to solve the problem.

 ## Day 2

 ## Day 3